Your first report

 It assumes you have bino installed and available on your PATH.

-bino initWithout flags, bino init asks a few questions (target directory, report name, title, language).
+bino initasks a few questions (target directory, report name, title, language).
+Use-y/--yesto accept defaults non-interactively. -

 ReportArtefactmanifests describing the report outputs DataSourceandDataSetmanifests defining input data and SQL transforms- At least one